 Are there any other areas of psychology that interest you as a filmmaker?

-I am working on a few projects at the moment, all in the development stage and am trying to make “10%” accessible to wide audience, and especially to young people.
+I am working on a few projects at the moment, all in the development stage and am trying to make “10%” accessible to a wide audience, especially to young people.
+I am also trying to keep my website updated, so you can always check out what’s cooking over there.